-I think the price was comparable to GTM.
+I think the price is comparable to GTM.

-Google Hangouts (limited use 2014-2017).
-Good luck figuring out how to use Hangouts for presentations.
+Google Hangouts/Google Meet Good luck figuring out how to use Hangouts for presentations.

 The icons are hieroglyphic in nature.
-However, once I memorized what they did, I could share my screen and make a call.
-Screen sharing sometimes displayed unreadably small fonts.
-It was definitely non-intuitive.
-Dual screens were problematic.
-Some of my invitees couldn’t see the shared screens or what they saw was bitmapped and unreadable.
+However, once I memorized what they did, I can share my screen and make a call.
+It is a bit non-intuitive.

-Skype (used 2015-2016).
-I’ve been an invitee to several Skype meetings.
-What I liked was that the screen sharing and call quality were outstanding with crystal clear voice and video.
-What I disliked was that I had to create a Skype account to attend.
-If an attendee could join a meeting without a requiring a Skype account, Skype might be a winner for me.
+Skype I’ve been an invitee to several Skype meetings.
+What I like is that the screen sharing and call quality were outstanding with crystal clear voice and video.
+What I dislike is that I had to create a Skype account to attend.
+If an attendee could join a meeting without a requiring a Skype account, Skype might have been a winner for me.

-I will note that I’ve had a number of remote reps who used Skype for VOIP calling and reported it was excellent.
+I’ve had a number of clients who used Skype for VOIP calling and reported it was excellent.
 I personally never used Skype for that.

 Join.me – I’ve never hosted on join.me but I’ve been an invitee many times.
 I love this App.
 I go to the website, hit the “join a meeting” button, enter my code and go.
 People who have hosted using join.me all rave about how easy it is to use.
 The price is cheaper than GTM and WebX.
-Most likely I’ll be using join.me to host meetings in 2017.
+If I move away from Hangouts, join.me will be my next choice.